khalidx/auth/README.md

 - [ ] split out basic vs basic with api key
 - [ ] deploy with serverless or deploy with terraform or cloudformation + aws one-click
+- [ ] strip credentials from header before proceeding to lambda
+- [ ] ensure API gateway enforces API key usage identifier
+- [ ] terraform the creation of the usage plan

 ## Basic